 Rare Bird Brewpub also likes to keep the focus local with locally-sourced ingredients (when possible), with a half dozen or so of their own brews, and 35 taps from around Michigan.
-You can nosh on items like pork belly tacos, or a buddha bowl, in a lively and fun atmosphere, while you are there as well.
+Or, you can nosh on items like pork belly tacos, or a buddha bowl, in a lively and fun atmosphere, while you are there as well.

 Where to Shop

-You have tasted the seriously delicious foods of Traverse City, imbibed in the amazing wines and beers of the region, played in every way imaginable, so what’s left?
+You have tasted the seriously delicious foods of Traverse City, imbibed in the amazing wines and beers of the region, and played in every way imaginable, so what’s left?
 Shopping of course!
 Traverse City does not disappoint with some unique and eclectic shopping opportunities.